 How to build trust in a relationship

-Sounds like a weird question, but trust in a relationship means your boyfriend or girlfriend is the following:
+Sounds like an obvious question, but we promise it’s one that needs to be asked.
+Figuring out how to build trust in a relationship means your partner is the following:

 - Reliable – They do what they say they’re going to do.